 EDM is a Windows based data collection program for use with electronic theodolites and total stations.
 The program, written by Harold L. Dibble and Shannon P. McPherron, differs from standard survey programs in that it was specifically designed to help with piece proveniencing artifacts in Paleolithic sites.
 The program uses a configuration file that the user designs.
 This file includes the fields and field types that are to be noted with each recorded point.
-The program accepts data transfers from Topcon, Leica, Nikon (I think), Wild and Sokkia total stations.
+The program accepts data transfers from Topcon, Leica, Wild and Sokkia total stations.
+Nikon stations were added but need more debugging.
+In 2021, McPherron added support for newer model Leica stations using the GeoCOM protocol.

 We used this program on Windows XP and Windows 7.
-We have also used it on Windows 10, but there can be some problems with the serial port drivers.
+We also use it on Windows 10; however, there can be some problems with the serial port drivers.
 Unfortunately, it is not consistent and very much depends on the chipset used to make the Windows computer and the drivers that convert a USB port to a serial port.
 And, unfortunately, there seems to be little we can do to fix this.
 We recommend using a direct USB cable instead of a serial to USB converter.
-In the mean time, McPherron is working on a new version of the program in Python which will be cross-platform.
+In the mean time, McPherron is finishing a new version of the EDM program in Python which is cross-platform compatible and can offer better support for serial communications.
+You can find it here.

 See also our FAQ on the EDM software